the a-z of pop

 Q is for QUARTERS

-The music industry finds it easier to organise itself into quarters.
-So Q1 (Jan - Mar) was always thought to be the quieter period in which soon-to-be-unemployed artists could score a top 10 with 600 copies sold.
+The music industry finds it easier to organize itself into quarters.
+So Q1 (Jan-Mar) was always thought to be the quieter period in which soon-to-be-unemployed artists could score a top 10 with 600 copies sold.
 Q2 is that bit where second albums are usually released if the first one under-performed slightly, while Q3 is more about bands who get to play at festivals.
 Q4, however, is notoriously the one pop fans get wet for, with all the proper megastars unleashing their latest opuses.
 Unfortunately Q4 2014 was a total letdown, chiefly because of Rihanna, making Q1 the new Q4.

 R is for RIHANNA